 Disclaimer: It is the consumers responsibility to ensure the accuracy of the window

 measurements submitted for order as well as proper installation.
-Atwood assumes no
+We assume no

 responsibility for any incorrect measurements or installation errors made by the consumer.